ctu-mrs/ctu-mrs.github.io/docs/90-software/cpp/01_cpp_debugging_with_gdb.md

 ### Debugging a deadlocked program
 *Note: Inspired by [this blog post](https://codeistry.wordpress.com/2016/10/24/gdb-find-the-thread-which-has-locked-the-mutex/).*

-If the deadlock ocurred when no debugger is attached to the program, you can attach to a running program using the method described above.
+If the deadlock occurred when no debugger is attached to the program, you can attach to a running program using the method described above.
 When you have gdb prompt available, a good way to start debugging the deadlock is to list all threads using
 ```bash
 info threads